 The brownout detection threshold and its hysteresis are set by the voltage divider ratio and resistor values.
-This pin also detects the input line range to set the corresponding on-time factors.
-Both the brownout protection and line range detection are based on VINAC peak voltage; the threshold and hysteresis are also based on line peak voltage.
+Brownout protection is based on VINAC peak voltage; the threshold and hysteresis are also based on line peak voltage.
 The peak VINAC voltage can be easily translated into RMS value.
 Suggested resistor values for the voltage divider are 3 M Ω ±1% from the rectified input voltage to VINAC and 46.4 k Ω ±1% from VINAC to ground.
-These resistors set the typical thresholds for RMS line voltages, as shown in Table 2.
+These resistors set the typical thresholds for RMS line voltages, as shown in Table 1.